Welcome to Kohutu Health

 Pip’s interest in establishing Kohutu Health arose after the death of Pip’s mother, radiographer Marj Gordon following exposure to the toxic chemicals used in processing xrays.
 Her daughter, Phillippa (Pip) Martin, became interested in the effects of chemicals used in workplaces, and began searching for answers to help with toxic chemical and heavy metal loads in the body.
 In 1997 she established SNFTAAS – The Support Network for the Aldehyde and Solvent Affected, an organisation which provides information to affected people to support their healing, as well as raising public awareness with government action to prevent toxic exposure.
 For this work she received the QSM – Queen’s Service Medal.

-Here Nathan Howell receives low-level LASER on reattached fingers after a concrete-cutting accident requiring 12 hours of surgery.
-Nathan received SCENAR treatment to speed healing and his surgeon stated that he had never seen such a fast reattachment.
+Nathan Howell received low-level LASER on reattached fingers after a concrete-cutting accident requiring 12 hours of surgery.

 Pip has travelled extensively to learn about medical therapies and new techniques.
 She has been especially interested in finding safe, non-invasive solutions as many people with environmental sensitivities / toxic loads react badly to petrochemical-based drugs.

-Therapies and strategies which have been helpful in the clinic for people with a wide range of ailments are Scenar, Soft Laser Light Q-1000, the Healing Blanket, Homeobotanicals, heavy metal chelation, Body Talk, providing minerals/vitamins etc (if indicated by muscle testing), and very importantly, using sound traditional principles of nutrition.
+Therapies and strategies used in the clinic for people with a wide range of ailments are Scenar, Soft Laser Light Q-1000, the Healing Blanket (MTB), Homeobotanicals, (if indicated by muscle testing), supplements and importantly, using sound traditional principles of nutrition.

-Testing which helps identify health issues includes muscle testing (kiniesiology), and the latest laboratory testing for hormone function (the DUTCH test), food sensitivities, parasites, and mineral imbalances (including Hair Testing).
+Testing which helps identify health issues includes muscle testing (kiniesiology), and laboratory testing for hormone function (the DUTCH test), food sensitivities, parasites, and mineral imbalances (including Hair Testing).